How Deutsche Bank Will Avoid Default

 Following the Italian upward revision of Monte dei Pashci's internal estimate of its capital needs, and the European Central Bank's further upward revision to a total of 8.8 billion Euros, a plan has been formed on the Continent.

-The Monte dei Paschi plan.
+The Monte dei Paschi plan

 A government loan is out of the question.
 Here's the alternative: